microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_gitops_basic/_index.md

 ## Azure Arc Kubernetes GitOps Configuration

-* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_k8sconfig_aks* shell script against the AKS connected cluster. **Make sure Cloud Shell is configured to use Bash.**
+* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_k8sconfig_aks* shell script against the AKS connected cluster. **Make sure Cloud Shell is configured to use Bash.**

 * Edit the environment variables in the [*az_k8sconfig_aks*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks/gitops/basic/az_k8sconfig_aks.sh) shell script to match your parameters, upload it to the Cloud Shell environment and run it using the ```. ./az_k8sconfig_aks.sh``` command.

-    > **Note: The extra dot is due to the script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **NOTE: The extra dot is due to the script has an *export* function and needs to have the vars exported in the same shell session as the rest of the commands.**

     ![Open Azure Cloud Shell](./03.png)